quantopian/pyfolio/README.md

 #### Matplotlib on OSX

-If you are on OSX and using a non-framework build of python you may need to set your backend:
+If you are on OSX and using a non-framework build of Python you may need to set your backend:
 ``` bash
 echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc
 ```

 ## Usage

-A good way to get started is to run the examples in a [Jupyter notebook](http://jupyter.org/).

-To start with an example, you can run a Jupyter notebook server:
+A good way to get started is to run the pyfolio examples in a [Jupyter notebook](http://jupyter.org/).
+To do this, you first want to start a Jupyter notebook server:

 ```bash
 jupyter notebook
 ```

-From the notebook list page, navigate to the pyfolio examples directory, and open a notebook.
-Execute the code in a notebook cell byclicking on it and hitting Shift+Enter.
+From the notebook list page, navigate to the pyfolio examples directory and open a notebook.
+Execute the code in a notebook cell by clicking on it and hitting Shift+Enter.